Raspberry Pi OS

 - Internal IP:

 VPN, or Virtual Private Network, creates an encrypted connection between a client and a VPN server.
 This ensures that all internet data is secure from man-in-the-middle attacks as it is routed through the encrypted tunnel.

 In addition to enhanced security, a VPN also enables clients to remotely access local networks securely, making it a valuable tool for remote work and access to resources on other networks.

 wget https://git.io/vpn -O openvpn-install.sh chmod 755 openvpn-install.sh sudo ./openvpn-install.sh

 - Port :

 - Client name [client]:

-The generated opvn file you can use with an OpenVPN client on e.g. your mobile phone.
-It can be found inside the
+The OpenVPN file, generated by the process, can be utilized with an OpenVPN client on devices such as smartphones.
+It can be located inside the

 sudo nano /etc/openvpn/server/server.conf